cefriel/chimera/README.md

-_Chimera_: Composable Semantic Data Transformation
+_Chimera_: Composable Semantic Transformation Pipelines
 ===
 Chimera is a framework implemented on top of [Apache Camel](https://camel.apache.org/) and offering components to compose conversion pipelines based on Semantic Web solutions.